Jan Paul van Hecke: Breakthrough with Brighton

+Van Hecke with Brighton & Hove Albion in 2022.

 Van Hecke made his debut for Brighton on 24 August 2022, helping keep a clean sheet in the 3–0 away victory over League One side Forest Green Rovers in the EFL Cup second round.
-Three days later, he made his Premier League debut, coming on as a 88th minute substitute for Danny Welbeck and helped secure Brighton's 1–0 lead over Leeds United to take all three points at Falmer Stadium.
+Three days later, he made his Premier League debut, coming on as a 88th-minute substitute for Danny Welbeck and helped secure Brighton's 1–0 lead over Leeds United to take all three points at Falmer Stadium.
 With the absence of Levi Colwill, Van Hecke was selected ahead of Adam Webster where he made his first Premier League start on 21 January 2023, in the 2–2 away draw at Leicester City.
 He played in the 1–1 home draw against champions Manchester City on 24 May, keeping Erling Haaland goalless with Brighton sealing a place in the 2023–24 UEFA Europa League.

-On 13 July 2023, van Hecke signed a new contract with the Seagulls; the length of the contract was undisclosed.

-In the 2023–24 season, van Hecke began to establish himself as a regular member of the starting eleven, finishing the season with 28 Premier League appearances and five clean sheets.
-He was rewarded for his form with a new contract until 2027, with head coach Roberto De Zerbi praising van Hecke for his performances, saying that he is "improving in an incredible way".
+On 13 July 2023, Van Hecke signed a new contract with the Seagulls; the length of the contract was undisclosed.
+In the 2023–24 season, he began to establish himself as a regular player of the starting XI, finishing the season with 28 Premier League appearances and five clean sheets.
+He was rewarded for his form with a new contract until 2027, with head coach Roberto De Zerbi praising Van Hecke for his performances, saying that he is "improving in an incredible way".

+Tottenham Hotspur

+On 18 June 2026, Van Hecke moved to fellow Premier League side Tottenham Hotspur on a long-term contract in a deal reportedly worth £52 million.
+He made his Spurs debut on 22 August in a 3–0 Premier League defeat to Brentford.

 International career

-Van Hecke was called up to the Netherlands under-21 squad for the first time in March 2022, but was an unused substitute in a 0–0 UEFA European Under-21 Championship qualifying draw against Bulgaria.
-He made his debut for the under-21 side on 3 June, coming on as a substitute in the 3–0 away win over Moldova under-21s in a 2023 European under-21 Championship qualifier.
+Van Hecke was called up to the Netherlands under-21 squad for the first time in March 2022, but was an unused substitute in a goalless UEFA European Under-21 Championship qualifying draw against Bulgaria.
+He debuted on 3 June, coming on as a substitute in the 3–0 away victory against Moldova under-21 in a 2023 European under-21 Championship qualifier.

 On 16 August 2024, Van Hecke was named in the 35-man provisional Netherlands squad for the Nations League ties against Bosnia and Herzegovina and Germany alongside Brighton teammates Bart Verbruggen and Mats Wieffer.
-He was originally left out of the final squad but received his first senior call up on 1 September after the withdrawal of Micky van de Ven due to injury.
-He debuted on 10 September 2024 against Germany at Johan Cruyff Arena.
-He substituted Matthijs de Ligt at half-time of a 2–2 draw.
+He was originally left out of the final squad, but received his first senior call-up on 1 September after the withdrawal of Micky van de Ven due to injury.
+On 10 September, Van Hecke debuted in a 2–2 UEFA Nations League draw against Germany at Johan Cruyff Arena, replacing Matthijs de Ligt at half-time of a 2–2 draw.

+On 27 May 2026, Van Hecke was named in the Netherlands' squad for the 2026 FIFA World Cup.
+He scored his first international goal in a 3–1 victory over Tunisia during the World Cup group stage.